jakcal/MyAflam/README.md

 ## Download
-the app is not available for now to download but we are working as fast as we can to build a stable version. in case you cant to just try the beta out just contact us
+the app is not available for now to download but we are working as fast as we can to build a stable version. in case you want to just try the beta out. just contact us

 ## Demo | WebApp